-During the long, slow process of applying for a green card, finding situations where you can submit applications together, instead of waiting for one to be approved before moving on with the next one, can be a great time-saver.
-For instance, it is possible for foreign nationals in some circumstances to file their immigrant worker petition (USCIS Form I-140) at the same time that they file their green card application (Form I-485).
+During the long, slow process of applying for a green card (U.S. lawful permanent residence), being able to submit the various application forms all at one time, instead of waiting for one to receive official government approval before moving on with the next one, can be a great time-saver.
+For instance, it's possible for foreign nationals in some circumstances to have their employer file an immigrant worker petition (USCIS Form I-140) at the same time that they file their portion of the green card application (Form I-485).

 Filing these two applications together is referred to as "concurrent filing."
-In this article, we will outline the eligibility requirements of filing concurrently, the benefits of filing concurrently, and the general procedures that should be followed when filing concurrently.
+In this article, we outline the eligibility requirements of filing concurrently, the benefits of filing concurrently, and the procedures to follow when filing concurrently.

-For workers who are filing I-140 petitions based upon approved PERMs, to be eligible to file concurrently, their priority dates must be current.
-In the context of PERM-based I-140 petitions, your priority date is the date on which your PERM was submitted to the Department of Labor (DOL) – NOT the date the DOL approved your PERM.
-For example, if you submitted your PERM on October 1, 2015, and the DOL approved it on January 1, 2016, your priority date is October 1, 2015.
+For workers filing I-140 petitions based upon approved PERMs, to be eligible to file concurrently, their priority dates must be current.
+In the context of PERM-based I-140 petitions, your priority date is the date on which your PERM was submitted to the Department of Labor (DOL), but NOT the date the DOL approved your PERM.
+For example, if you submitted your PERM on October 1, 2022, and the DOL approved it on January 1, 2023, your priority date is October 1, 2022.

-This concept is easier to understand by looking to the actual visa numbers that are available.
-To do so, see the Department of State’s Visa Bulletin.
-The Bulletin contains list of priority dates that have become current in each visa category.
-A new Visa Bulletin comes out every month.
-The Bulletin also breaks down priority dates by countries in certain categories, as a number of countries are particularly backlogged due to per-country limits on visas and high demand from those countries.
+This concept is easier to understand by looking at the actual Department of State Visa Bulletin.
+Every month, it lists priority dates that have become current in each visa category.
+The Bulletin also breaks down priority dates by countries in certain categories, when a backlog develops due to per-country limits on visas and high demand from those countries.

-For example, let’s look at the March 2014 Visa Bulletin, available here:http://travel.state.gov/content/visas/english/law-and-policy/bulletin/2014/visa-bulletin-for-march-2014.html.
-Per the Bulletin, all priority dates are current for foreign nationals applying for green cards under the Employment-Based 1st Preference category.
-(When a category is current, the category is marked with the letter “C.”) This means that all foreign nationals in this category, regardless of country of origin, are eligible to file their I-140 and I-485 petitions concurrently.
+For example, if you look at the January 2021 Visa Bulletin, you'll see that only some priority dates are "current," or marked with the letter "C." This means that foreign nationals in that category are eligible to file their I-140 and I-485 petitions concurrently.

-Conversely, say you are an Indian national and you are filing your I-140 in the Employment-Based 2nd Preference category.
-Per the Bulletin, the priority date for that category as of March 2015 is Nov 4, 2016.
-If your priority date is May 1, 2017, your date is NOT current, and you may not file concurrently.
-But if your priority date is any date prior to Nov 4, 2016, your priority date is current and you are eligible for concurrent filing.
+Conversely, let's say you are an Indian national filing an I-140 in the Employment-Based 2nd Preference category.
+Per the Bulletin, the priority date for that category as of January 2023 is October 8, 2011.
+If your priority date is that date or later, your date is NOT current, and you may not file concurrently.
+But if your priority date is any date prior to October 8, 2011, your priority date is current and you are eligible for concurrent filing.

-It is important to highlight that there is no requirement to file the I-140 and I-485 applications concurrently.
-However, as explained below, there are multiple advantages to concurrent filing.
-But if your priority date is not current, it is usually in your best interest to proceed with the I-140 filing and file your I-485 once your priority date becomes current, as opposed to waiting until you can file both applications concurrently.
+As explained below, there are multiple advantages to concurrent filing.
+But if your priority date is not current, it is usually in your best interest to proceed with the I-140 filing and file your I-485 later, once your priority date becomes current; as opposed to waiting until you can file both applications concurrently.

-When you file the I-485 application, you are also eligible to file for an employment authorization document (EAD) and for travel authorization (referred to as advance parole or AP).
+When filing an I-485 application, you are also eligible to file for an employment authorization document (EAD) and for travel authorization (referred to as advance parole or AP).
 You file for the EAD using Form I-765, and for AP using Form I-131.

-Another benefit of filing concurrently is that once your I-485 is pending, USCIS considers you to be "in status.”
-So even if you let your nonimmigrant status expire, you are still considered to be maintaining lawful status in the U.S. and you will not accrue unlawful presence while you wait for USCIS to approve your I-485 application.
+Another benefit of filing concurrently is that once your I-485 is pending, USCIS considers you to be "in a period of authorized stay" in the United States.
+So even if you let your nonimmigrant status expire, you are still authorized to remain in the U.S. and you will not accrue unlawful presence (a potential ground of inadmissibility) while you wait for USCIS to approve your I-485 application.

 For example, let's say you are in H-1B status.
-Your H-1B status expires on March 1, 2016.
-Your priority date is current, so you file the I-140 and I-485 applications concurrently on February 1, 2016.
+Your H-1B status expires on March 1, 2023.
+Your priority date is current, so you file the I-140 and I-485 applications concurrently on February 1, 2023.
 You do not extend your H-1B status.
-After March 1, 2016, you will still be considered "in status” notwithstanding the H-1B expiration, and if you applied for and EAD and AP, you will be able to continue working for your H-1B employer and be able to travel outside the U.S. even though your H-1B visa expired.
+After March 1, 2023, you will still be considered "in a period of authorized stay" notwithstanding the H-1B expiration, and if you applied for an EAD and AP, you will be able to continue working for your H-1B employer and be able to travel outside the U.S. even though your H-1B visa expired.

 Please note that merely filing the I-485 does NOT automatically give you an EAD or AP.
 You must file for the required forms either with or after the I-485 (and preferably with, to avoid paying separate fees for them).

-In general, to file concurrently you must prepare Forms I-140 and I-485 (and I-131 and I-765), together with the required supporting documents and applicable fees, and mail these to USCIS.
+To file concurrently you must normally prepare Forms I-140 and I-485 (and I-131 and I-765), together with the required supporting documents and applicable fees, and mail these to USCIS.

 The petition requires a signed Form I-140 (and a signed G-28 if an immigration attorney is representing you); the signed original certified Labor Certification (Form ETA 9089); and documents confirming your credentials for the employment position, such as diplomas, degrees, and experience letters.